Thilaga-1/diabetes-risk-powerbi/README.md

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open `diabetes.pbix` in **Power BI Desktop** to explore or modify the report.
+2. Open `diabetics.pbix` in **Power BI Desktop** to explore or modify the report.
-3. Use `diabetes.xslx` as the source data if you want to rebuild or modify visuals.
+3. Use `diabetics.xslx` as the source data if you want to rebuild or modify visuals.
-4. View the summary in `diabetes_risk_report.pdf`.
+4. View the summary in `Diabetics Risk Report.pdf`.

 ---